Espa?ol

 Radiation uses high-energy rays (like x-rays) to kill cancer cells.
 It may be used:

 For Wilms tumors, radiation is aimed at the tumor from a machine outside the body.
 Most often it’s given 5 days a week for at least a few weeks.
-Each treatment is a lot like getting an x-ray, and takes about 15 to 30 minutes.
-The radiation is stronger, but your child will not feel it.
+Radiation is a lot like getting an x-ray.
+The radiation is stronger than an x-ray, but your child will not feel it.
+Each treatment takes about 15 to 30 minutes.

-Radiation might cause some children to feel tired, or feel sick and throw up.
+Radiation might cause some children to feel tired.
+They might also feel sick and throw up.
 A child might also have loose stools (diarrhea).
-Radiation can also affect the skin where it enters the body, which can cause changes that are like a sunburn.
+Radiation can also affect the skin where it enters the body.
+This can cause changes that are like a sunburn.

 Clinical trials are one way to get the newest treatments.
 They are the best way for doctors to find better ways to treat cancer.
-But they might not be right for everyone.
-If your child’s doctor talks to you about a clinical trial, it’s up to you whether to take part.
+Still, they might not be right for everyone.
+If your child’s cancer care team talks to you about a clinical trial, it’s up to you whether to take part.

-If you would like to learn more about clinical trials that might be right for your child, start by asking the doctor if your child’s clinic or hospital conducts clinical trials.
+If you would like to learn more about clinical trials that might be right for your child, start by asking the cancer care team.
 See Clinical Trials to learn more.

 Some of these might help, but many have not been tested.
 Some have been shown not to help.
 A few have even been found to be harmful.
-Talk to your doctor about anything you’re thinking about using, whether it’s a vitamin, a diet, or anything else.
+Talk to your child’s cancer care team about anything you’re thinking about using, whether it’s a vitamin, a diet, or anything else.

 Anyone with cancer, their caregivers, families, and friends, can benefit from help and support.
 The American Cancer Society offers the , a safe place to connect with others who share similar interests and experiences.
 We also partner with , a free online tool that helps people dealing with illnesses like cancer stay in touch with their friends, family members, and support network by creating their own personal page where they share their journey and health updates.

-Biopsy (BY-op-see): Taking out a piece of an abnormal area to see if there are tumor cells in it.
+Biopsy (BY-op-see): Taking out a piece of an abnormal area to see if there are cancer cells in it.

-Central venous catheter (CVC): A small tube that is put into a large blood vessel (usually under the collar bone), with one end staying outside of the body or just under the skin.
+Central venous catheter (CVC): A small tube that is put into a large blood vessel (usually under the collar bone).
+One end stays outside of the body or just under the skin.
 It can be left in place for months and can be used to give chemo or take blood samples.
 Also called a venous access device (VAD) or a port.

 Chemotherapy (KEY-mo-THAIR-uh-pee): The use of drugs to kill cancer cells.
 Also called chemo.